larseggert/moderation/draft-ecahc-moderation.md

 The moderator team MAY initiate moderation actions by itself;
 individual participants SHOULD also alert the team to disruptive behavior they observe.
-Participants should be able contact the moderator team in ways that are, ideally, integrated into the various participation channels the IETF offers.
+Participants should be able to contact the moderator team in ways that are, ideally, integrated into the various participation channels the IETF offers.